Oatley - Hurstville Grove

 Oatley - Hurstville Grove's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-The most common medical conditions in the area are arthritis and asthma, impacting 6.4 and 5.5% of residents respectively, while 75.5% declare themselves completely clear of medical ailments, compared to 77.2% across Greater Sydney.
-As of August 2021, 20.9% of residents are aged 65 and over (2,688 people), which is higher than the 19.1% in Greater Sydney.
-Health outcomes among seniors are particularly strong, broadly in line with the general population's health profile.
+The most common medical conditions in the area are arthritis and asthma, impacting 6.4 and 5.5% of residents respectively.
+75.5% of residents declare themselves completely clear of medical ailments, compared to 77.2% across Greater Sydney.
+As of 2021 data, 20.9% of residents are aged 65 and over (2,688 people), higher than the 19.1% in Greater Sydney.
+Health outcomes among seniors are particularly strong, broadly aligning with the general population's health profile.

 Frequently Asked Questions - Health